globalbiodata/inventory_update/README.md

-# First Update of the GBC Inventory first completed in 2022
+# Update of the GBC Biodata Inventory

 ## Work-In-Progress!
 ## Testing ML pipeline, manual review, and post-review processing